 ExpressVPN is one of the fastest VPNs around.
-The service runs a small but dedicated network that covers 94 different countries around the world, giving you plenty of options for lag-free connections no matter where you live.
+The service run a robust network of 3,000+ servers that covers 94 different countries around the world, giving you plenty of options for lag-free connections no matter where you live.
 ExpressVPN also offers a built-in speed test you can use to verify a server’s connection and find a faster one whenever you like.
 Best of all, ExpressVPN’s software is extremely easy to use, featuring the friendly one-click connect button to help keep you safe.

 ExpressVPN uses 256-bit AES encryption on all data to keep your information secure, along with a zero-logging policy on traffic, DNS requests, and IP addresses.
 Apps also come with both DNS leak protection and automatic kill switch features to ensure your identity never escapes, even if you lose your connection to the internet.

 - SPECIAL OFFER: 3 months free (49% off - link below)